 Close with a Quote

 Adding a quote is a great way to open or close the presentation.
 Here’s a citation I like, on the importance of describing processes.
 And the best way to describe any process is by drawing it.

 Take Away – Illustrate SCM to be Understood and Remembered

 So if you work in a retail chain or production company and you are about to present your supply chain systems, get inspired by the examples above.
 Replace your text information in your PowerPoint with pictures and maps illustrating your processes.
 Make it easier to understand, to remember.

 Reuse Your SCM Illustrations

 Once you have nice the illustrations, go beyond your slides.
 Copy the SCM diagrams to your webpage, leaflet or any other publications.

-Supply Chain and Logistics collection contains schema diagrams & pictogram icons, all are fully editable in PowerPoint:
+Supply Chain and Logistics schema diagrams and pictogram icons include:

-- Logistics PPT icons: Transport, Supply Chain Management, SCM, Location Pins
+If you want to get more graphics for your presentation, check this Logistics PPT icons: Transport, Supply Chain Management, SCM, Location Pins.

 Here’s an example of using a Slideshare as another publication channel: